 setting.
 LPN’s are valued members of the health care team and are responsible

 for assessing, and treating patients in accordance with best nursing practice.

 WHAT IS MASSBAY’S PRACTICAL NURSING (PN) PROGRAM?

-Classes are offered during both days (10-month program) and evenings (16-month program).
+Classes are offered during days (10-month program).
 New students are enrolled in the fall semester.
 The program focuses on theory and practice in a broad range of nursing activities.
 You will learn to effectively use the nursing process to gather data, contribute to diagnosis and patient care.
 Formal classroom study takes place at MassBay’s Framingham MA campus.
 Clinical experiences take place at area health care facilities including both acute care and long term care settings.

 WHAT MAKES PRACTICAL NURSING A GOOD CAREER CHOICE?